dmozzy/TimeClock/README.md

 ------------

  - Sub TimeClock contracts.
 Enable one larger contract to pay into a smaller contract so as to enable large work to be split up and sub contractors employed.
- - Multiple Contractees (already allowed)
+ - Multiple Contractees (already allowed up to 100)
  - Use for crowd funding / foundations.
 E.g. a foundation is formed that sets up a TimeClock contract with 100 payments at a weekly interval.
 Donees can donate into the contract.
 As long as the donee is happy with the foundation, the donation will slowly move over to the foundations control every week.
 If at anytime the foundation breaks the trust of the donees, the donees can withdraw their remaining balance.